 I’m also a big fan of making things even quicker in the morning by tripling or quadrupling the recipe for a few days’ worth of breakfasts in advance.
 Just add your grated fruit and toppings fresh each morning (so they don’t go brown).
 You can also put each morning’s portion in a sealed jar if you need breakfast on the run.

-1 small pear, grated with skin on
+- 1 small pear grated, with the skin on